jmhodges/clock/README.md

-This code intentionally does not attempt to provide an abstraction over `time.Ticker` and `time.Timer` because Go does not have the runtime or API hooks available to do reliably.
+This code intentionally does not attempt to provide an abstraction over `time.Ticker` and `time.Timer` because Go does not have the runtime or API hooks available to do so reliably.
 See https://github.com/golang/go/issues/8869

 As with any use of `time`, be sure to test `Time` equality with `time.Time#Equal`, not `==`.